tom-mi/iBrew/README.md

   ─────────────────────────────────────────────────────────────────────────
   Response message: [03,Command status]

   ✓ iKettle 2.0   ?
-Smarter Coffee
+SmarterCoffee

   For the kettle these are the default user settings: keepwarm 0 minutes (0x00), temperature 100ºC (0x64) formula mode off (0x00) and formula temperature 75ºC (0x4b)

-  The Smarter Coffee it will probably reset the number of cups and strength
+  The SmarterCoffee  it will probably reset the number of cups and strength

   Example raw code: 10 7e